 Working with an Occupational Therapist to Improve Outcomes

-When maneuvering the challenges of toilet training for children with sensory processing disorder, collaborating with an occupational therapist can greatly enhance outcomes.
+When manoeuvring the challenges of toilet training for children with sensory processing disorder, collaborating with an occupational therapist can greatly enhance outcomes.

-These professionals offer personalized strategies to address sensory sensitivities and facilitate success in this important developmental milestone.
+These professionals offer personalised strategies to address sensory sensitivities and facilitate success in this important developmental milestone.
 Here’s how occupational therapy can support this journey:

 - Assessing Sensory Needs: Occupational therapists evaluate a child’s unique sensory profile to tailor toilet training approaches that align with their needs.